tahzeer/tahzeer/README.md

 ### Hey there 👋

 I'm Tahzeer Ashraf, currently a Software Engineer based in Bangalore.
 I've completed by B.Tech. from IIT Goa and am passionate about everything software and finance related.
-Reachout to me throught the links below to talk about colaborative projects, fintech, startups, football or cats!

 ### 🔭 Expertise